 --any child with worrisome symptoms, such as stiff neck and headache; strange rash; severe ear pain; rapid breathing, or if the child looks ill.

-All of the above increase the risk of a significant bacterial illness requiring urgent evaluation and treatment.
+All of the above increase the risk of a significant bacterial illness requiring urgent evaluation and treatment; that said, many are harmless viral infections.

 Of note: while all children get fevers, only 4% develop a brief convulsion from the fever.
 Since this type of seizure is generally harmless (although scary to witness!), it is not worth worrying about excessively.
 If your child has had high fevers without seizures, your child is probably safe.